 the person must, as soon as practicable after coming into possession of the device, give it to an inspector.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (2) If a person gives an NLIS device to an inspector under subregulation (1), the inspector may return the device to the person or give it to another person.